 Let’s look at these factors and highlight how they are affected by a migration to Office 365.

 One 365 license can provide up to 5 devices with access to the Office applications, including mobile devices.
-As all devices are signed into 365, users can pick up where they left off on any device.
+Users can pick up where they left off on any device that is signed into 365.
 For example, one could commence work on their work PC, and then continue on a laptop on the commute home.

 Having the benefit of being able to work anywhere from any device also overcomes physical issues you may experience in the office.
 For example, if there is a power outage or a server issue, staff can still work remotely.
 This means there is no downtime whatsoever.
 The flexibility of working from any location can be monumental for businesses.